 We use a range of tools that help us do amazing things.
 Below you'll find lists of what we currently have access to and use.

 Want to use something on here or add something to our arsenal?
 Get in touch with Base Team.

 Of course we want you to not only feel like one of the team, but look like of the team too (if it's your thing).

 There is only one rule.
 If it's in stock grab it.
-We usually have t-shirts, jackets and stickers aplenty.
+We usually have t-shirts, tote bags and stickers aplenty.

 If you can't find it, we probably need to order more.
 Let Base Team know!
 Also, got a new swag idea?
 Let us know about those too.

 If you're working onsite and you want them, we'll get them for you.
 Let us know.